punxaphil/maxi-media-player/README.md

 allVolumesText: 'All volumes'
 entityNameRegexToReplace: 'SONOS ' # Regex pattern to replace parts of the entity names
 entityNameReplacement: ''
+singleSectionMode: '' # Default is empty.
+Use this to only show a single sub-card, to allow for more flexible layouts.
+See more below.
 layout:
   mobileThresholdPx: 500 # Default is 650
   groups: